 Issued by Council: April 3, 2014

 Health Canada has approved the use of cannabis for medical purposes.
-Physicians have the choice to treat or not to treat their patient’s medical condition or symptom(s) with cannabis.
+Regulated members have the choice to treat or not to treat their patient’s medical condition or symptom(s) with cannabis.

-- A physician who chooses not to treat patient’s medical condition or symptom(s) with cannabis should do so in accordance with the Code of Ethics and Moral or Religious Beliefs Affecting Medical Care standards of practice.
+- A regulated member who chooses not to treat patient’s medical condition or symptom(s) with cannabis should do so in accordance with the Code of Ethics & Professionalism and Conscientious Objection standards of practice.

-- A physician who chooses to treat patients with cannabis must:
+- A regulated member who chooses to treat patients with cannabis must:

 - complete a patient’s medical document.